JM-Addington/PGBackup/readme.md

 This project creates a Docker image that automatically backs up a PostgreSQL database to a mounted volume.

 ## Why?
 Because I regularly need to back up databases where I already have all of the credentials stored in environment variables.
 Copying and pasting the values is redundant and error-prone.
+And backups were just one more place to rotate crednetials.

 I was also tired of fighting dbeaver to have the _exact_ correct pg_dump version installed on my machine.

 This way, I can just set up a new service in my docker-compose file and be done with it, either locally during development or in production.
+The same secrets are used for the production database and the backup, and the same docker-compose file can be moved across hosts with minimal changes.

 # Usage
 ## Environment Variables